pelithne/k8s/workshop.md

 ````

+### Edit the pipeline

-Have a look at this, and try to understand what each part is doing.
+Have a look at the pipeline, and try to understand what each part is doing.

 To break it down a little, these are some of the important things to notice.
 From the top: